sgunonu/DataSafe/LabGuide100000.md

 ### Objectives
 -   Learn how to register a target database
--   Learn how to assess database configurations with Oracle Data Safe
+-   Learn how to assess users and database configurations with Oracle Data Safe
--   Learn how to access userrs with Oracle Data Safe
--   Learn how to discover sensitive data model with Oracle Data Safe
--   Learn how to verify a sensitive data model with Oracle Data Safe
--   Learn how to update a sensitive data model with Oracle Data Safe
+-   Learn how to dicovery, verify and update a sensitive data model with Oracle Data Safe
 -   Learn how to create a sensitive type and category with Oracle Data Safe
 -   Learn how to mask senstive data with Oracle Data Safe